sarimaleem/TicketToRide/README.md

 - [x]  Draw contract card from the deck
 - [x]  Draw and Highlight Train cards
 - [x]  Fill in Routes
-- [ ]  Drawing train cards from the deck
+- [x]  Drawing train cards from the deck

 **Integration**
-- [ ] Player can only select one thing (route selection, drawing contract, drawing traincard
+- [x] Player can only select one thing (route selection, drawing contract, drawing traincard
 - [x] Next Players Turn
 - [x] Start Game
 - [ ] End Game
 - [ ] Player gets points for drawing routes and finishing tickets
+- [ ] longest path works

 **Extra**
 - [ ] Make the cursor clearer
 - [ ] Do some fancy highlighting
 - [x] Title??
 - [x] Do a checkmark when the players contract is completed
-- [ ] Fix inconsistencies
+- [x] Fix inconsistencies
 - [ ]